Star Stories, part 30: Sky Spirits (The Sun, the Moon, and the Stars)

 ~~ OUR SCIENCE IS IN OUR STAR STORIES ~~

-Recently, I read an article on the Internet, titled "Relearning the Star Stories," that made a lot of sense to me.
-It basically said, there seems to be this idea that science is all rational, that science is immune from culture, and that this notion, which is widespread in Western thinking, is simply not true.
+Recently, I came across an article online, titled "Relearning the Star Stories," that made a lot of sense to me.
+It essentially argued that there's a belief that science is purely rational and unaffected by culture, a notion prevalent in Western thought, but this is not accurate.
 "Science itself is not actually separate from culture.
-It came from a specific culture, and that’s Western European."
-The author of the article could not have been closer to the truth.
-Today's prevalent picture of what science is was shaped by Western European history and the biases of that culture.
-Western science has a lot to learn from our ancient worldview and sacred stories - particularly our star stories.
+It originated from a specific culture, which is Western European."
+The author was spot on.
+The current understanding of science has been shaped by Western European history and its cultural biases.
+Western science has much to gain from our ancient worldview and sacred narratives, especially our star stories.

-Turtle Island cultures have practiced oral tradition for tens-of-thousands of years.
-Many of our traditions and sacred stories originated from actual observations that occurred centuries ago, but are still preserved in our oral traditions.
-Our indigenous stories not only describe natural events and phenomena, but also relate that knowledge to our everyday lives as Native Peoples.
-Medical research has shown that our brains are wired to learn and remember better by stories.
-Our science is in our storytelling; it is very probable that, since the first Anishinaabeg came from the Sky World, our first stories were star stories.
+Turtle Island cultures have maintained an oral tradition for tens of thousands of years.
+Many of our traditions and sacred stories stem from real observations made centuries ago, yet they continue to be preserved in our oral traditions.
+Our Indigenous stories not only depict natural events and phenomena but also connect that knowledge to our daily lives as Native Peoples.
+Medical research indicates that our brains are designed to learn and remember more effectively through stories.
+Our science is embedded in our storytelling; it is very likely that, since the first Anishinaabeg came from the Sky World, our earliest stories were star stories.

-Anangoog, the stars and planets, have always been regarded as our oldest relatives.
-The next in order are Giizis, the Sun, and Dibik-giizis, the Moon.
-Anang Gikendaasowin, as we call our science of the stars and the other celestial bodies, directly pertains to our animistic outlook on nature, and, particularly, on our reciprocal relationship with the land that we live on.
-It is therefore found in many aspects of our culture, such as our knowledge of aandakiiwinan (seasonal changes), nandawenjige (hunting), maamawinige (gathering activities), manidookewinan (our ceremonies), and - last but not least - our aadizookewin (storytelling).
+The stars and planets, known as Anangoog, have always been considered our oldest relatives.
+Following them are Giizis, the Sun, and Dibik-giizis, the Moon.
+Our study of the stars and other celestial bodies, referred to as Anang Gikendaasowin, is closely linked to our animistic view of nature and our mutual connection with the land we inhabit.
+This knowledge is reflected in various aspects of our culture, including our understanding of aandakiiwinan (seasonal changes), nandawenjige (hunting), maamawinige (gathering activities), manidookewinan (our ceremonies), and, importantly, our aadizookewin (storytelling).

-The title of the above ring set is Giizis gaye Dibik-giizis gaye Anangoog: “The Sun, the Moon, and the Stars.”
-The title as well as the shiny black color of the zirconium used for the rings refer to the night sky and the Great Spirit Nation that dwells there, headed by Gimishoomisinsaan Giizis (Our Grandfather Sun Star), Wezaawigiizhigookwe Nookomis Dibik-giizis (Yellow Sky Woman, also called Sky Spirit Woman, also called Grandmother Moon), and anangoog (the Planets and Star Constellations).
+The title of the ring set depicted above is Giizis gaye Dibik-giizis gaye Anangoog: “The Sun, the Moon, and the Stars.”
+Both the title and the shiny black color of the zirconium used in the rings symbolize the night sky and the Great Spirit Nation residing there, led by Gimishoomisinsaan Giizis (Our Grandfather Sun Star), Wezaawigiizhigookwe Nookomis Dibik-giizis (Yellow Sky Woman, also known as Sky Spirit Woman or Grandmother Moon), and anangoog (the Planets and Star Constellations).

-In making the rings I used gold inlay for the moon and the sun; this was done by hammering round, respectively white and yellow gold, rivet wires into both titanium ring shanks.
-The star world is symbolized by smaller rivet wire of red gold; in the men’s ring waaban-anang, the morning star, is positioned behind the sun; the ladies’ ring shows ningaabii-anang, the evening star who rises behind the moon.
+For the rings, I incorporated gold inlay to represent the moon and the sun; this involved hammering round rivet wires of white and yellow gold into the titanium ring shanks.
+The starry realm is depicted with smaller red gold rivet wire; in the men’s ring, waaban-anang, the morning star, is placed behind the sun, while the ladies’ ring features ningaabii-anang, the evening star, rising behind the moon.

-Ningaabii-anang, a seasoned aadizookaan (supernatural grandfather) who appears in the western sky at night, and Waaban-anang, a young medicine man who rises in the east just before sunup, are counterparts of a single star known as “Venus” in European Western culture.
-The Grandfathers are considered antipodes.
-The first, patron of all women and used in navigating at night, represents old age and wisdom; the latter, for many Anishinaabeg a sign of hope of biidaaban (the coming of a new dawn), represents youth and knowledge, and as such they symbolize the lasting conflict between all opposing, yet also complementary, forces and experiences that exist in the Universe and in human life.
+Ningaabii-anang, a seasoned aadizookaan (supernatural grandfather) visible in the western sky at night, and Waaban-anang, a young medicine man who appears in the east just before dawn, are counterparts of a single star known as "Venus" in European Western culture.
+The Grandfathers are seen as opposites.
+The former, a patron for all women and used for nighttime navigation, symbolizes age and wisdom; the latter, for many Anishinaabeg, a sign of hope for biidaaban (the coming of a new dawn), symbolizes youth and knowledge.
+Together, they represent the enduring conflict between opposing yet complementary forces and experiences in the Universe and human life.

-Both Grandfathers form together one star, which our People call giizhig-anang, the Day Star – and is known by many non-Native people by the name of Venus.
-Together they embody the winds, the clouds, the stars and all the other natural phenomena that relate to the eastern and the western directions.
-Both illuminate, along with the sun and the moon, the souls and spirits of two lovers during the day and the night, filling their hearts with goodness, infusing their minds with consciousness and wisdom…
+The two Grandfathers unite to create a single star, referred to by our People as giizhig-anang, the Day Star, which many non-Native people recognize as Venus.
+Together, they represent the winds, clouds, stars, and all other natural phenomena associated with the eastern and western directions.
+Alongside the sun and the moon, they illuminate the souls and spirits of two lovers both day and night, filling their hearts with goodness and imbuing their minds with consciousness and wisdom…

 Ahaaw wingad-aadizooke noongom giizhigad!
-Okay, now let me tell you a sacred story...
+Alright, now I'll share with you a sacred story...

 ~~ THE STORY OF THE SUN AND THE MOON AND THE EARTH ~~